Yewspine/Algo-Visualizer/README.md

 5. Add a script version of the algorithm in the `resources/script` directory, using the naming format:
    `<AlgorithmName>/<language-extension>.txt`
    *Example:* `BubbleSort/py.txt`

+NOTA: Do not forget to `mvn clean package` every time you add something new in resources folder.
+It might not get added to classPath either way

 ---